-Transcripts reflecting course work pursued at all higher education institutions attended must be provided to the MSU Admissions Office before admission to MSU can be considered.
+Transcripts reflecting course work pursued at all higher education institutions attended must be provided to the Office of the Graduate School before admission to MSU can be considered.
 Each applicant must arrange to have official transcripts sent directly to MSU.
 Personal copies of transcripts will not be accepted.